Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's

 - Since tomatoes vary in sweetness, it’s important to taste the sauce as it simmers.
 After about an hour, the sauce will reduce and you can begin to sample it.
 Add more tomato paste for rich flavor and deeper color, more liquid if sauce is too thick, sugar if too sour or bitter.
 Add more herbs and spices according to preference.

 - Simmer sauce for at least two hours, if possible.
-Make the sauce a day or two in advance and it will be even more tasty once flavors marry.
+Make the sauce a day or two in advance and it will be even more tasty once the flavors marry.

 - I needed two pots to start a 15-pound batch of tomato sauce.
 After simmering for about an hour, though, the sauce had reduced enough to fit into my 8-quart dutch oven.